-The department received 7849 calls for service in 2015, and continues to increase year to year.
-Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department routinely respond to, including Fire/EMS and animal related calls.
+The department received 8,355 calls for service in 2016.
+The call volume continues to increase year to year.
+Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
 Because LPD officers respond to the vast majority of calls within our jurisdiction, all calls for service are included.